yakovenkodenis/lengwahe/README.markdown

 similar to Ruby with Python indentation.
 A keyword "klase" means a Class, a "paraan" as a Function, "kung" is "If", "kundi" as "if else"

-best way is to look at the sample:
+Best way is to look at the sample

+First lets define a class:

+    klase Kahangahanga:
+      paraan gumagana_ba
+        "oo naman!"

+Then instantiate it:

+    kahangahanga = Kahangahanga.bago

+Then lets do some conditional statements:
+    kung kahangahanga:`
+      imprenta("gumagana ba ang tagalog na lengwaheng ito?") imprenta(kahangahanga.gumagana_ba)`
+    kundi:
+      imprenta("parang may mali")

+The output would be:

+    // gumagana ba ang tagalog na lengwaheng ito?
+    // oo naman!

+The entire could is:

     klase Kahangahanga:
       paraan gumagana_ba